 How does my mortgage loan get broken down into monthly payments?
 What all is included in the monthly payment?
+This article will break things down for you.

 These PITI and monthly mortgage payments questions are common among home buyers in Washington, where we are based.
 Today, we’ll take a look at the four “PITI” factors that make up the typical down payment in a home buying scenario.